jwnhy/MOAT-Open/README.md

 make
 ```

-## Network Experiment
+## Experiment Notes
 > Note that the performance of MOAT could vary depending on your hardware
 > setup.
+## Network Experiment

-You need at least two machines for the network experiment; one is the
+> You need at least two machines for the network experiment; one is the
 > host generating traffic and the other is the tested device with MOAT-hardened
 > BPF programs.